kstenerud/streamux/README.md

 ### Message Header Encoding

 The message chunk header is treated as a single (8, 16, 24, or 32 bit) unsigned integer composed of bit fields, and is transmitted in little endian format.
-The header size is determined by the field length choices in the [initiator request](#initiator-request):
+The header size is determined by the field length choices in the [initialization phase](#initialization-phase):

 | Min Bit Size | Max Bit Size | Header Size |
 | ------------ | ------------ | ----------- |